PeterMulhair/useful_scripts/iTOL_API/README.md

 ## Run script on multiple newick files at once in a task array on ARC3 ##

 If you wish to run this on a number of newick trees at once, using a task array on ARC3, you must first create a cmds.txt file.
-This is a file with ea ch job that you wish to run for each newick file.
+This is a file with each job that you wish to run for each newick file.

 Eg.
 ```Shell